Is it better to add a named driver to your existing car insurance policy, or for them to take out temporary cover?

 What happens after an accident?

-A standalone temporary insurance policy means that the new driver - and their insurer – is responsible for any accidents or damage they cause.
+With a temporary insurance policy, the new driver - and their insurer – is responsible for any accidents or damage they cause.

-Chance says that, if a named driver had an accident in your car, it could push up your insurance costs in future as well as lose your no-claims discount.
+If a named driver has an accident in your car, it could push up your insurance costs in future and affect your no-claims bonus.